 Next up it’s time to create your budget (or revisit the one you already have)!
 If budgeting stresses you out, rest assured Tim and I have tested out many ways of creating a budget and it’s something that will grow with you.
 When we first tackled the baby steps of Dave Ramsey’s program we documented each of our receipts in a simple excel sheet.
 After we started to get the hang of our budget and got our debt under control, we started to look for budgeting software that allowed us to track our purchases and goals more closely.
 We started that journey using Mint, and have since upgraded to a monthly subscription called You Need a Budget and we absolutely love it.
 YNAB added another layer onto the way we look at our money as we began implementing their four rules:

 - Give Every Dollar a Job: Now when we make our budget we allot a category to each and every penny.
 If that sounds exhausting, it is!
 But both of us agree it’s been so worth it the time.
-We used to have a category in our budget called “Flex” which was basically just an excuse to spend money on things we wanted in the moment!
+We used to have a category in our budget called “Flex” which was basically just an excuse to spend money on things we wanted at the moment!

-- Embrace Your True Expenses: In the past we would put what we know is going to happen in the budget and forget to account for the less frequent expenses that come up like car repairs, doctors visits, birthday gifts for friends, etc. With YNAB, there is a separate area of the budget for these.
+- Embrace Your True Expenses: In the past, we would put what we know is going to happen in the budget and forget to account for the less frequent expenses that come up like car repairs, doctor visits, birthday gifts for friends, etc. With YNAB, there is a separate area of the budget for these.
 We estimated our total amount for the year in each category and then broke them down so we are saving towards them each month.
 This way when those expenses pop up, we are prepared and don’t have to take money out of our emergency fund to cover them.
 This is such a huge stress relief!
 The expenses that would typically be a surprise are now just like everyday spending and there is nothing to worry about.

 - Roll With the Punches: This is probably my favorite of their rules!
 Life happens and things come up.
 The key is to adjust your budget in the moment and take the money you just overspent from another category so your entire budget stays on track.
 If I go slightly over my grocery budget for the week, it’s no big deal.
 I can just come back to the budget and move that money from another category.

 - Age Your Money: So many of us live paycheck to paycheck in the sense that we wait for our latest check to hit our accounts so we can pay for all the things that are due later that week or month.
 Although this may seem fine, it causes you to think about those bills constantly.
 Instead of living paycheck to paycheck, YNAB suggests aging your money for as long as possible.
 This means only spending money that is 30 or more days old.
-Its a goal that may take a couple months to achieve but when you get to the point where your current income is sitting in your account to pay for next months expenses, you start to feel completely different about your money.
+Its a goal that may take a couple of months to achieve but when you get to the point where your current income is sitting in your account to pay for next month’s expenses, you start to feel completely different about your money.

 That’s a quick overview of YNAB’s methodology.
 I will stop there to focus on this post, but if you guys want to know more, let me know in the comments below.
 I would be happy to share more details.
 Until then check out the YNAB website for more information on how to implement their rules into your budget!
-No matter what program you use, make sure your budget allots for every dollar you make and is something you can stick to throughout the month.
+No matter what program you use, make sure your budget allows for every dollar you make and is something you can stick to throughout the month.

 #3 PRIORITIZE AGAIN!

 So now that you have your priorities listed out and you have started to set up your budget, you may feel disappointed.
-On my first pass of prioritization, I just ended up listing out all of the things I want like getting my nails done once a month, taking a month long trip to Thailand, eating out twice a week, etc. Once you put these things into a budgeting application like Mint or YNAB, you will likely see you have some unrealistic goals, like I did.
+On my first pass of prioritization, I just ended up listing out all of the things I want like getting my nails done once a month, taking a month-long trip to Thailand, eating out twice a week, etc. Once you put these things into a budgeting application like Mint or YNAB, you will likely see you have some unrealistic goals like I did.
 In mint, I added the amount I was saving towards a vacation and it told me I either needed to save three times as much per month or push my date back by 1-2 years!
 Now that’s a bummer.

 This level of prioritizing for us is really a time to pray and seek the Lord for His direction in our finances.
 Recently I have been praying for the Lord to teach me contentment and to make clear which desires are from Him and which ones aren’t.
-So many people tell Tim and I that we are “world travelers”.
+So many people tell Tim and me that we are “world travelers”.
 And sure, that’s great, but it misses the point.
 What they are implying is “I have no idea how you two can afford to travel for weeks or even months out of the year”.
 That is the evidence of our daily sacrifices!

 The thing is, Tim and I have gotten very clear on our priorities and over a year ago we decided that traveling was our #1 priority until we have kids.
 That means we have to align our entire budget with that goal.
 We both chose to keep using our “outdated” cell phones and use a service provider that is a fraction of the cost.
 We have driven our same cars since before we met, and plan to drive them as long as possible.
 We have learned to do most of our car repairs ourselves (thanks to some smart friends who taught us!).
 We spend the same amount of money on rent as we did when we made 1/3 of the income we make now.
 You get the point- in every aspect of our spending, we look for ways to reduce costs so we can shift that money to our travel savings.